Paul Kossoff's guitars

 2. The Guitars

 #2. circa 1961 - Gibson Les Paul Junior SG, cherry red, single pickup.
 Purchased at Selmers in London, with his father.
 The SG was released in the US in 1961 and was also called a Les Paul at the time.
-In the first photograph below a very young Paul (aged about 10) is seen playing next to a young boy on drums, another on rhythm guitar and one singing.
+In the first photograph above a very young Paul (aged about 10) is seen playing next to a young boy on drums, another on rhythm guitar and one singing.
 This may have taken place in Selmers.

 Paul with his Gibson Les Paul SG, circa 1963-4.